Zoology with Marine Biology with Foundation Year

 In a nutshell

 It is ideal if you want to develop your career along a zoological and marine biology pathway but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
 This course may also be attractive if you are returning to education or if you wish to change career direction.
+On successful completion of the foundation year, you will progress on to the full honours degree, where you will continue to build specialised scientific knowledge in the areas.

-The new BSc (Hons) Zoology with Marine Biology is the first of its kind in the north-west, managing to strike a fine balance between theoretical knowledge and practical skill learning.
+The BSc (Hons) Zoology with Marine Biology is the first of its kind in the north-west, managing to strike a fine balance between theoretical knowledge and practical skill learning.
 Thanks to the supportive learning environment, you will gain a systematic understanding of key aspects of biodiversity, and conservation, learning how these apply to the marine environment.

 - Increase your knowledge and understanding of basic biology and other aspects of environmental studies